 When is the best time to stay in a vacation rental in Prince Edward Island?

-Peak season in Prince Edward Island runs from late June through early September, the best time for hanging out on the sandy beaches.
+Peak season in Prince Edward Island runs from late June through early September, the best time for booking one of the area’s rental cottages and hanging out on the sandy beaches.
 Fall brings cooler temperatures and the brilliant colors of the changing foliage, which makes it an excellent season for road tripping, hiking, and cycling.
 The island hosts several autumn food festivals, too.
 Speaking of food, if you love lobster at its freshest, time your visit for one of PEI’s two lobster seasons: May through June or August to October.
 Many attractions geared to visitors shut down between November and April, when the weather turns cold and often snowy.

 What are the top things to do in Prince Edward Island?

 Wander the streets of the historic old town and along the scenic waterfront in Charlottetown, PEI’s provincial capital.
 With a population of about 40,000, Charlottetown isn’t a big city, but it has plenty of places to eat and drink when you’ve finished exploring.
 Graze your way through the local food hall, too.

 In and around Cavendish, the hometown of author Lucy Maud Montgomery, you can visit several attractions to learn more about the fictional Anne of Green Gables and about the author’s life: Montgomery’s Cavendish Home, where the author wrote Anne of Green Gables and where she lived with her grandparents between 1876 and 1911; Green Gables Heritage Place, the farmstead that was the model for the House of Green Gables; and the Anne of Green Gables Museum, which houses many of the author’s belongings.